 On account of their compact size and low weight, we scored both the Greenworks GPW1501 and the Ryobi RY141612 a 9 out of 10 for portability.
 Both of these models are lacking wheels altogether, which is fine because they have handles and are painless to pick up.
 The RY141612's stout profile makes it a cinch to store on a shelf or in the back of a vehicle, especially if you detach the hose and wand.

 The Greenworks GPW1501 has a vertically oriented body as opposed to the horizontal style of the RY141612.
 This design gives it a great balance while you're carrying it, and as an added bonus you don't have to bend over as far to pick it up.

 In the world of pressure washers, there is a dilemma when it comes to deciding between a model that's light with no wheels and a heavy machine with big wheels.
 The SunJoe SPX3000 offers the best of both worlds — it's comparably light yet still has good sized wheels.

-The SunJoe handles terrain better than most of the models that have wheels, and its handle location as well as the balance of the machine makes it easy to push and pull around.
-Its height makes it a bit more difficult to store than some of its more compact companions, but it is neither long nor wide so it can be tucked into the corner of a garage quite nicely.
+Both of the SunJoe models handle terrain better than most of the models that have wheels, and the handle location as well as the balance of these machines makes them easy to push and pull around.
+Their height makes it a bit more difficult to store than some of their more compact companions, but they are neither long nor wide so they can be tucked into the corner of a garage quite nicely.